rmolinamir/import-sorter-redux/README.md

 }
 ```

-In the example, any path which finishes with `pollyfill.ts` path will be excluded.
+In the example, any path that ends with `polyfill.ts` will be excluded from sorting.

----
+### Custom Ordering Rules

-- `importSorter.sortConfiguration.customOrderingRules.rules` is a json array of regex expressions which sets the sort group order.
-  As of now the default setting is
+The `importSorter.sortConfiguration.customOrderingRules.rules` setting is a JSON array of regex expressions that define the order of import groups.
+The default setting is as follows:

 ```json
 [